metrorailings/OwlBlog/content/posts/week-11-insights.md

 Tyler Lockett making a case for himself as a major talent on Seattle's offense.

-Solid red-zone play by Arizona to nail their first touchdown of the second half.
+Solid red-zone play by Arizona to nail their first touchdown of the second half using the guise of a four-man wide receiver screen to deliver a touchdown pass to a tight end.

+Seattle's pass rush gambles almost always fail.
+Three-man pass rushes and seven-man pass rushes have failed spectacularly so far.